I love social media, I’ve loved it ever since I get tweets as texts to my flip phone and built up my Myspace profile to 4,000 friends.

 Other bloggers have fancy cameras, perfectly coordinated shots, and tons of engagement.
 I don’t have that and it used to be okay because I wasn’t trying to be perfect.
 But it’s hard not to want to be what those bloggers are, to not compare yourself to their smiles and their lives.

-So I’m going back to the basics, still working on growing my numbers but not getting physically upset over them.
-The goal was and is now again to show people that you can live your happiest life, you can travel and enjoy what you do even when you feel restricted.
+My goal was and is now again to show people that you can live your happiest life, you can travel and enjoy what you do even when you feel restricted.
 I want to inspire others and I can’t do that if I’m not inspiring myself first and shrugging off the social media pressure.